 This program provides specialists (Researchers, Postgraduate Students, Librarians, Museum Curators, etc.) who need a good command of Japanese language to conduct field work and research through an intensive residential training course on the Japanese language.

 There are no tuition fees.
 Participants will reside at the Japanese-Language Institute, Kansai (single rooms) and we will cover meals, teaching materials, field trip expenses, and overseas travel insurance.
-We will NOT cover airfare for US citizens.
+Airfare will NOT be covered for US applicants.

 There are 2-month and 6-month courses, and both courses are primarily "language training" courses for participants requiring Japanese language proficiency for specialized work and research activities.
 Professional education in their specific area of expertise is NOT included in the curriculum.